SRFG-MAT/RoboGen-Backend-Service/README.md

 # RoboGen Backend Service (based on Docker)

-##steps to run the sample rest service on docker -
+## Steps to run the sample rest service on docker:

 1. Clone the Repository